 Anxiety is something that has been with me for as long as I can remember.
 Even as a small child I would worry about anything and everything.
 My main anxieties came from social interactions, I was painfully shy to the point of sometimes being mute.
-However for me this was normal and I don’t believe any alarm bells ever rang, with me or anyone.
-It wasn’t like it suddenly happened, it just was, as it always had been.
+Although, this felt normal for me.
+I don’t believe any alarm bells ever rang, I was just quiet and shy and that was how I had always been.
 I was quiet little Heidi.

 Growing with Anxiety

 As a teenager, my shyness and anxiety became very intertwined.
-I had only a few friends and I found it near impossible to make new ones.
+I only had a few friends and I found it near impossible to make new ones.
 My fear of social situations and interaction had a huge impact on my everyday life.
 I began to withdraw, and declined any invitation that may lead me to any kind of unplanned interaction with people.
-However on the outside, no one would ever know.
-I hid it well, smiled, laughed, disclosing my fears to no one.
-The more I worried though, the more I would worry about.
-Accidents, death, danger were always on my mind.
+On the outside, no one would ever know.
+I hid it well, I smiled, laughed, disclosing my fears to no one.
+The more I worried though, the more I would worry about things.
+Accidents, death, danger, fear were always on my mind.

 I struggled greatly on the inside, while hiding my insecurities well (to some extent) on the outside.
-However, school and college suffered, I feared asking for help when I needed to, mainly because I didn’t know how to ask and it meant having to talk to people (it wasn’t until many years later I would learn I was Dyslexic).
+However, school and college suffered.
+I feared asking for help when I needed to, mainly because I didn’t know how to ask and it meant having to talk to people.
 At college I started failing exams, an administration mix up meant I missed my main exam, but I did nothing to rectify it due to anxiety.
 University was my dream, but a combination of poor results and not being able to ask for UCAS advice meant I never got my application in.
 I ended up taking on my part time job, full time.
 All my hopes and dreams slowly disappearing.

 Moving Forward and Recovering

 I found trying to fit in with mummy friends and mummy groups tiring and no matter how hard I tried, I just never seemed to fit.
-I would often go to groups on my own, separating myself from friends.
+I started attending groups on my own, separating myself from friends.
 I felt Lonely, I couldn’t, I wouldn’t make friends.
 Anyway, everybody already seemed to have their friends, clicks.
-Then I began to dread going and then I stopped going.
-I stopped meeting mummy friend and today I have probably isolated myself to the point they don’t even remember who I am now.
+Then I began to dread going, so I stopped.
+I stopped meeting my mummy friends and today I have probably isolated myself to the point they don’t even remember who I am now.
 All because of stupid anxiety!

-Earlier this year, I had a traumatic time at work (you can read about that here if you wish) and my anxiety became too much.
+Earlier this year, I had a really stressful period at work (you can read about that here if you wish) and my anxiety became too much.
 New symptoms began to develop.
-Chest pains, insomnia and just a general lack of wanting to go out at all, worrying about the slightest thing that could happen.
+Chest pains, insomnia and just a general lack of wanting to go out at all.
+Worrying about the slightest thing that could happen.
 I took a step I had never taken before and went to the Doctor.
-The Doctor and I talked and I was diagnosed with generalist anxiety and offered CBT.
-I haven’t got round to booking in yet, as typically they had the wrong contact details.
+The Doctor and I talked, I was diagnosed with generalised anxiety and offered CBT.
+I haven’t got round to booking in yet.
+They held the wrong contact details.
 They wrote to me to ask me to call for an appointment and calling people is something I really struggle with because I don’t know what to expect from the conversation.
 I really need to get this sorted, but I am not sure I am ready just yet, my confidence is at an all time low.

 So for now, anxiety is a big part of my life again.
-I am determined to beat it, not to let anxiety win, but sometimes I wonder If I’m strong enough.
+I am determined to beat it, not let anxiety win.
+I sometimes I wonder If I’m strong enough.
 All I know is I don’t want to look back at my life with regrets and to feel Anxiety defined who I always was.
 Its extremely hard and very tough, but its a battle I